 For a bachelor of science degree, 35-36 of the required 54 hours are completed through mandatory classes.
 Bachelor of science chemistry students must also complete support courses in mathematics and physics, and they must select additional chemistry courses above the 3000 level.

 CHE-4720: ACCA–Chemistry is one of the department’s most popular courses.
 It’s one of a limited number of chemistry classes taught in conjunction with the Association of Colleges in the Chicago Area.
 The ACCA is an association made up of 15 liberal arts universities and strives to promote collegiate education in the sciences through the collaboration of member colleges and government laboratories.

 There is a vital need for elementary and secondary teachers with an interest and expertise in the sciences.
 The College of Education and the Department of Natural Sciences offer an excellent program for those interested in teaching science, which mandates a chemistry designation.

 Students can choose to major or minor in chemistry at the secondary level.
 Early childhood and elementary education students have the option to select a physical science or general science specialty.

 For details about required courses, please visit our online catalog.

-Concordia- Chicago is conveniently located within a large metropolitan area.
-Internship prospects are plentiful in business, education, health care and many more fields.
-In addition, our students benefit from access to research opportunities and professional conferences that help them network.
+Concordia- Chicago is conveniently located within a large metropolitan area, so students can take advantage of many opportunities.
+Internship prospects are plentiful in business, education, health care and other fields.
+Our students also benefit from access to research opportunities and professional conferences that help them network.

 Chemistry students also are strongly encouraged to complete an internship.
 An internship is a supervised, chemistry related work experience.
 CUC students recently have completed internships at Loyola University Chicago’s Department of Pharmacology and the Hooke College of Applied Sciences.